+- 2.4.1 The procedure for the application and granting of a TAC by CAAM will be organised in phases and will take the following sequence:

+- a) Pre-application phase;

+- b) Formal application phase;

+- c) Document evaluation phase;

+- d) Demonstration and inspection phase; and

+- e) Certification phase.

+- 2.4.2 Each of these phases is briefly introduced in the CAGM 6010 Ground Handling.

+- 2.4.3 The certification process will be conducted via TAC Compliance Questionnaires (TAC CQ) which details can be found in Chapter 3 of CAGM 6010

-- 2.4.1 The procedure for the application and granting of a TAC by CAAM will be organised in phases and will take the following sequence: - a) Pre-application phase; - b) Formal application phase; - c) Document evaluation phase; - d) Demonstration and inspection phase; and - e) Certification phase. - 2.4.2 Each of these phases is briefly introduced in the Civil Aviation Guidance Material 6010 Ground Handling (CAGM 6010- GH). - 2.5 Technical and Operational Standards for Ground Handling Services. - 2.5.1 Ground handling services must be carried out, as applicable in accordance with the procedures, standards and training guidelines contained in: - a) Ground Operations Manual (GOM); - b) Ground Handling Manual (GHM), including the technical safety requirements and standards for motorised and non-motorised ground support equipment; - c) IATA Safety Audit for Ground Operations (ISAGO); - d) Cargo Handling Manual (CHM), including live animal and perishable goods regulations; - e) ICAO Technical Instruction and IATA Dangerous Goods Regulations (DGR) and - f) ICAO Doc 9977 and 10121. - 2.5.2 In conformity with the specifications, procedures and recommended practices contained in the Joint Inspection Group (JIG) standards for into-plane fuelling services, airport depots and hydrants. - 2.5.3 In accordance with the procedures, standards and recommended practices contained in the Food Act1983, Food Hygiene Regulations 2009 and International Health Regulations 2005. - 2.5.4 In conformity with the requirements of the applicable aerodrome operator. - 2.5.5 In conformity with their customer's specific operating procedures and requirements, where applicable. - 2.5.6 In conformity with the TAC holder's, manuals, policies, and procedures as accepted by the CAAM.
+2.5 Technical and Operational Standards for Ground Handling Services.

+- 2.5.1 Ground handling services must be carried out, as applicable in accordance with the procedures, standards and training guidelines contained in: - a) Ground Operations Manual (GOM); - b) Ground Handling Manual (GHM), including the technical safety requirements and standards for motorised and non-motorised ground support equipment; - c) IATA Safety Audit for Ground Operations (ISAGO); - d) Cargo Handling Manual (CHM), including live animal and perishable goods regulations; - e) ICAO Technical Instruction and IATA Dangerous Goods Regulations (DGR) and - f) ICAO Doc 9977 and 10121. - 2.5.2 In conformity with the specifications, procedures, and recommended practices contained in the Joint Inspection Group (JIG) standards for into-plane fuelling services, airport depots, and hydrants.

-2.5.7 In cases where the procedures, standards and recommended practices contained in the documents referenced in this section contradict any requirements prescribed in this part or relevant CAAM regulatory and guidance material, this part or CAAM regulatory and guidance material shall prevail.
+- 2.5.3 In accordance with the procedures, standards, and recommended practices contained in the Food Act1983, Food Hygiene Regulations 2009, and International Health Regulations 2005. - 2.5.4 In conformity with the requirements of the applicable aerodrome operator. - 2.5.5 In conformity with their customer's specific operating procedures and requirements, where applicable. - 2.5.6 In conformity with the TAC holder's, manuals, policies, and procedures as accepted by the CAAM. - 2.5.7 In cases where the procedures, standards, and recommended practices contained in the documents referenced in this section contradict any requirements prescribed in this part or relevant CAAM regulatory and guidance material, this part or CAAM regulatory and guidance material shall prevail.